 Programs & Services

-For most patients, today’s healthcare system works as it was intended.
-But for complex patients, those defined by the combination of a chronic illness, a mental health condition and substance abuse, accessing the healthcare system is like trying to fit a square peg into a round hole.
+For some patients, today’s healthcare system works as it was intended.
+But for patients managing a combination of chronic illness, a mental health condition, and substance abuse, accessing health care is like trying to fit a square peg into a round hole.

-Hennepin County Medical Center (HCMC) needed to create unique and responsive ways to care for the experiences of its complex patients, who are more likely to face barriers in following their doctors’ orders.
+Hennepin County Medical Center (HCMC) needed to create unique and responsive ways to care for the experiences of its complex patients.
 In order to better understand the people they serve, and support them in living healthier lives, HCMC turned to the human-centered design process for creative approaches.

 Our process began with patients.
 We met them in their homes, accompanied them to clinic visits, and learned about their lived experiences of health, both within and outside the healthcare setting.